You are viewing a story from harrypotterfanfiction.com

 There was a brief, poignant pause.

-‘Right,’ I said, sliding my notebook out from under the sofa.
+‘Right,’ I said, taking my notebook from him.
 ‘We’re going to be proactive.
-You’re going to read this thing, and you’re going to help me make it trashier.’
+You’re going to read more of this thing, and you’re going to help me make it trashier.’

 I’m amazed by how deceptively stoic Scorpius can really be.
 That evening, when he came home from work, he barely batted an eyelid at the sight of me and Lettuce taking on an imaginary zombie apocalypse in the kitchen.

 It had been a day of amateur dramatics with bells on.
 Quite literally – most of our imagined zombie-fighting was soundtracked by an elusive tinkling that turned out to be an elaborate anklet of Lettuce’s festooned with miniature jingle bells.
 In his words, there was no point writing about a character unless you really understand what they’re going through, hence the resulting play-pretend kitchen apocalypse.

 He decided to subvert the norm: I was Buck and he was Eugene.
 This was a bit of a relief, as I could only imagine how awkward it would be if one of us was pretending to be Fauna and we reached one of the passages devoted to, ahem, shelf-related manoeuvres.
 Instead, I got to step into the expensive shoes of the vanguard of the revolution, the enigmatic, the burly, the elusive private detective with the Quidditch-toned abs and the orbs in place of eyes, and Lettuce took up the mantle of Eugene the baker with his floppy blonde hair and habit of clumsily lurching about and tripping over his own feet (blatantly not based on Scorpius).